BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

     subject:Alice --> |predicate:knows| object:Bob
 ```

+## Assertions

+Assertions are themselves `Envelope`s, and can therefore be encrypted, redacted, or carry assersions.

-The `predicate` and `object` are themselves `Envelope`s, and thus may also be encrypted or redacted, and may in turn contain their own assertions.
+Within an assertion, the `predicate` and `object` are themselves `Envelope`s, and so they may also be encrypted or redacted, or carry assertions.

 It is therefore possible to hide any part of a `Envelope` or any of its assertions by encrypting or redacting its parts.
 Here is a simple example consisting of an `Envelope` whose `subject` is a simple text string, which has been signed.

 ```
 "Hello." [